sudeterkan/dsa2-majorassignment/README.md

 Data Structures and Algorithms This project includes 12 different problems solved in C++.
 Topics; Greedy Algorithm, Dynamic Programming, Backtracking, and Divide and Conquer

-PROBLEMS

-Problem 1 Greedy Algorithm
-Problem 2 Greedy Algorithm
-Problem 3 repeat previous Problem 2 using Dynamic Programming Problem 4 Greedy Algorithm
-Problem 5 Same Problem 4 but using Dynamic Programming Problem 6 Backtracking
-Problem 7 Backtracking
-Problem 8 Backtracking
-Problem 9 Backtracking
-Problem 10 Divide and Conquer
-Problem 11 Divide and Conquer
-Problem 12 Divide and Conquer
-Setup
+problems:

+problem 1 greedy algorithm
+problem 2 greedy algorithm
+problem 3 repeat previous problem 2 using dynamic programming problem 4 greedy algorithm problem 5 Same problem 4 but using dynamic programming problem 6 backtracking problem 7 backtracking problem 8 backtracking problem 9 backtracking problem 10 divide and conquer problem 11 divide and conquer problem 12 divide and conquer

 Clone the project: git clone
 Install the C++ compiler (for example, g++), the C++ compiler environment (for example, GCC), and the necessary dependencies required for the compilation process.